thecaffeinecoders/Investify/README.md

 # UX

--   Create an easy-to-use app with minimal user input
+-   easy-to-use with minimal user input

 -   Visual aid such as charts and information button